 While you certainly can’t ignore these ads (because they’re so attractive), you can try your best to avoid buying them and being prey to impulsive Buying.
 Let’s see how we can tackle this heavy expense problem.

 While impulsive Buying cannot be permanently stopped, it can certainly be reduced to a point where you won’t be wasting any money.
 Let’s divide impulsive buyers into three simple categories

 Category of People in Impulsive Buying

 Your aim should be to transform from an aggressive or a normal Impulsive buyer to a Minimal Impulsive Buyer and then try to be the best minimal Impulsive buyer.
-Let’s break it down slow and easy.
+Let’s break it down slow and easily.

 1. Aggressive impulsive buyer

-Over 60% Individuals will fall in the category.
+Over 60% of Individuals will fall in the category.
 Luckily I was never a part of this category but almost all my friends are still a part of this category.
 If you’re an aggressive Impulsive buyer, you’re that person who looks at something and instantly gets attracted to buy it.

 You think less and buy more.
 This doesn’t mean you’re not intellectual, it means that you love buying anything that attracts you and doesn’t think about your finances at the point of purchase.